coder/code-server/doc/guide.md

 There are several approaches to securely operating and exposing `code-server`.

 **tip**: You can list the full set of `code-server` options with `code-server --help`

-### iPad Simple Setup

-Now that you have an exposed code-server instance with an IP and port number, you are one simple step away.

-Download [Serveediter](https://apps.apple.com/us/app/servediter-for-code-server/id1504491325) from the App Store and then input your server information.
-If you are running a local server or mabye a usb-c connected Raspberry Pi, you will input your settings into "Self Hosted Server".

 ### SSH forwarding